-- 1. A-grade, or priority-1, is assigned to high-priority or otherwise urgent observations.
+- 1. Priority-1, is assigned to high-priority or otherwise urgent observations.
 The relative fraction of priority-1 observations is kept below about 30% to ensure that their chances of being scheduled remains high, i.e. to avoid scheduling conflicts (concurrent observations) for high-priority observations. - 2.
-B-grade, or priority-2, is assigned to the bulk of CHEOPS observations.
+Priority-2, is assigned to the bulk of CHEOPS observations.
 These observations receive a neutral weight in the schedule optimisation process. - 3.
-C-grade, or priority-3, is assigned to low-priority observations.
+Priority-3, is assigned to low-priority observations.
 Due to the time-critical nature of most CHEOPS observations, and to ensure a high filling factor for the observing schedule, some level of oversubscription will be required.
 Most of the oversubscription will be accounted for by the priority-3 observations.
 Consequently, over half of these priority-3 observations will not be scheduled.
-Note that short non-time-critical priority-3 observations would serve well as "filler" observations and have therefore a higher chance of being scheduled, considering their intrinsic low scientific priority.
+Note that short non-time-critical priority-3 observations would serve well as "filler" observations and have, therefore, a higher chance of being scheduled, considering their intrinsic low scientific priority.